nithuan141/react-toast-notification/README.md

 This project contains a generic react toast notification system which can be easily integrated and used in the components, and some sample usage.
 Developed using typeascript, react and craco.

+## Branches

+* **main**   : The main branch contains the basic version of the notification with fixed position on top right corner of the scree.
+* **feature/notification-position** : This is an extended version with option to set the position of toast dynamicaly to any corner of the screen now, the same can be further extended.

 ## Available Scripts

 In the project directory, you can run: